google/lovefield/docs/spec/99_postfix.md

         persistent: true
 ```

-Currently each individual index can specify whether to be persisted or not.
-The persist not only affects the index being stored permanently or not, but also the algorithm to use (B-Tree vs AA-Tree) and table delay loading behavior.
+Each individual index can specify whether to be persisted or not.
+The
+`persistent` attribute not only affects the index being stored permanently
+but also the algorithm to use (B-Tree vs AA-Tree) and table delay loading
+behavior.

 ## Future Features